Quick guide to children’s access assessments

 • your terms and conditions say the service is for over 18s only

-Stage 2: Is the child user condition met?
+Stage two: The child user condition

 If you find in Step 1 that children can access your service or part of it, you must complete Step 2 and consider whether the ‘child user condition’ is met.
 This is the case if: